emancid/cyclops/INSTALL.md

 		cyclops.sh -h

 	2. Check Status with:
-		cyc.stats.sh -a cyclops ## FOR CYCLOPS OPTIONS STATUS cyc.stats.sh -a node  ## FOR NODE STATUS
+		cyc.status.sh -a cyclops ## FOR CYCLOPS OPTIONS STATUS cyc.status.sh -a node  ## FOR NODE STATUS

 	3. Generate monitoring entries
 		- With cyclops.sh -y config ( option 19 ) or editing /etc/cyclops/monitor/monitor.cfg.template and rename it to monitor.cfg